Thagana/tweeter-bot/README.md

 # twitter-bot
-python tweeter bot quotes using tweepy and wikiqoutes
+python twitter bot quotes using tweepy and wikiqoutes